12narendra45/Inventory_management/README.md

 After cloning the repository, make sure to update the **`BASE_URL`** in `api.js`.
 By default, it contains my system’s IPv4 address — this may prevent the backend from connecting on your machine.
 Either run the backend locally or replace it with **your own system’s IPv4 address**.
+If backend is not connected then you can't explore the remaining screens other then login and registerations screens

 ```bash
 # Clone the repository